From the very beginning, black metal was drenched in Satanic imagery

 of what Marduk had been doing for some years.

 Salvation really comes off as rather gimmicky.
-Using samples is
+Using samples

-themselves with the details and mythology of the Great Lie is actually kind of humourous.
+better acquaint themselves with the details and mythology of the Great Lie is actually kind of humourous.

-Another gimmick that certainly paid off for Arioch would have to be the
+Another gimmick that certainly paid off for Arioch would have to be

-vocal style.
+the vocal style.
 For starters, he utilizes a sound that is unlike most others.
-Whether or not that is a good thing is up to the
+Whether or not that is a good thing is up to

-The production is a problem, as it really places more focus on the irritating
+The production is a problem, as it really places more focus on the

 Salvation is unworthy of the constant praise that it has received